openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

   - You can change the XSLT file used to render the galley.

 ## Managing typeset files
 In the first section of the page, you can view the file currently uploaded and replace or download it.
-You can also view the file's history by clicking on the button under 'History'.
+You can also view the file's history by clicking on the button under **History**.

 This will open a page where you can download and reinstate previous versions or delete the current file entirely (in case you have uploaded an incorrect file).